Infosys quarterly profit beats estimates

-(Reuters) - Infosys Ltd (INFY.NS), India’s No. 2 IT services exporter, reported a better-than-expected December-quarter profit on Friday as key banking clients spent more on its software services.
+Jan 10 (Reuters) - Infosys Ltd, India’s No. 2 IT services exporter, reported a better-than-expected December-quarter profit on Friday as key banking clients spent more on its software services.

 The company’s net profit rose 23.5% to 44.57 billion rupees ($628.2 million) in the three months ended Dec.
 31, from 36.09 billion rupees a year earlier.
 Revenue increased 7.9% to 230.92 billion rupees.